acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 ## Tournament format and rules
 ### Tournament format
-All teams must be offered at least 9 meaningful games for Fall, and 10 meaningful games for Regionals.
+All teams must be offered at least 9 meaningful games for Fall, and 10 meaningful games for Winter and Regionals.
+Online mirrors must offer teams at least 7 games.
 (Exceptions must be approved by the Mirror Coordinator.)
-ACF recommends offering at least 11 games.
+ACF recommends offering at least 11 games for in-person tournament.
 More details on suggested formats and tiebreaking procedures can be found on ACF’s [Formats](/formats/) page.
-Hosts should expect that at least 15 packets will be available for Fall and Regionals.
+Hosts should expect that at least 15 packets will be available for Fall, Winter, and Regionals (13 for online tournaments).
 All tournament formats must be approved by the Mirror Coordinator one week before the tournament.
 ### Rules
 Hosts must use the [official ACF rules](/gameplay-rules) for gameplay.